ratanvarghese/tqtime/README.md

 #TqTime

-This package generates dates and date components of the [Tranquility Calendar](http://www.webcitation.org/6WtW38bAU) from seconds in the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).
+This package generates dates and date components of the [Tranquility Calendar](http://www.webcitation.org/6WtW38bAU) from standard Gregorian dates.

 ##What is the Tranquility Calendar?
 The Tranquility Calendar is a calendar system developed by Jeff Siggins.
 It is [perennial](https://en.wikipedia.org/wiki/Perennial_calendar): the days of the week occur on the same dates every month and every year.